-All signs placed within the Town shall conform to State law and local ordinance.
+All signs (as defined in Article 3 of this Ordinance) placed within the Town shall conform to State law and local ordinance.
 The following provisions of this section shall apply to all signs within the Town, except for signs by the Town, School District, or the State, unless otherwise stated within the Ordinance.